dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0801.md

 You now know how to use generic classes and how to program your own generic classes and methods if the need arises.
 Just as importantly, you know how to decipher the generic type declarations that you may encounter in the API documentation and in error messages.
 For an exhaustive discussion of everything there is to know about Java generics, turn to Angelika Langer's excellent list of frequently (and not so frequently) asked questions at http://angelikalanger.com/GenericsFAQ/JavaGenericsFAQ.html.

 In the next chapter, you will see how the Java collections framework puts generics to work.

-Chapter 9

-Collections

-In this chapter

-9.1 The Java Collections Framework

-9.2 Interfaces in the Collections Framework

-9.3 Concrete Collections

-9.4 Maps

-9.5 Views and Wrappers

-9.6 Algorithms